THUNER-project/THUNER/docs/source/index.rst

 Welcome to THUNER's documentation!
 =========================================

-Welcome to the Thunderstorm Event Reconnaissance (THUNER) package!
-THUNER is a flexible toolkit for multi-feature detection, tracking, tagging and analysis of events in meteorological datasets.
-The intended application of the package is to the tracking and analysis of convective weather events.
+The Thunderstorm Event Reconnaissance (THUNER) package is a flexible toolkit for multi-feature detection, tracking, tagging and analysis of events in meteorological datasets.
+THUNER's intended application is to the tracking and analysis of convective weather events.
 If you use this package in your work, consider citing the following papers;